aayushhyadav/swush/README.md

 <h2 align="center">A secure vault for teams</h2>

-There are many password managers available.
-However, their common weak point is the master password.
-In a developer circle, where team members keep joining and leaving projects, it can become cumbersome for the remaining team members to remember the new master password after any member leaves.
+The master password is the common weak point of many password managers.
+In a developer circle, where team members keep joining and leaving projects, it can become cumbersome for the remaining team members to memorize the new master password after any member leaves.

-We propose to use the GPG keyring technology instead of a master password to unlock the vault.
-Using our application, the use of master passwords is eliminated completely.
+Swush leverages the concept of dynamic public keyrings, where the secret is encrypted with the public key of all team members and decrypted using the member’s private key.
+Every time a new member joins the team, his/her public key is added to the keyring, and all secrets are re-encrypted with the updated public keyring.
+Whenever a member leaves the team, his/her public key is removed from the keyring.

+<h4>Features offered by Swush</h4>

-Users can create teams for storing confidential information ( ssh keys, passwords, oauth tokens, files) related to their projects.
+- Users can create teams for storing confidential information like SSH keys, Passwords, OAuth tokens, and Files (currently supports only text and image files) for their projects.
+- Admins can add or remove team members.
+- Users can manage secrets by updating or deleting existing ones and adding new ones.

-All secret information will be encrypted using the public keys of all the team members and stored in the team vault.
+- All secret information is encrypted using the public keys of all team members and stored in the team vault.

-The information is decrypted using team member's private key.
+- The information is decrypted using the private key of the user.

 Link to the [Demo Video](https://coepac-my.sharepoint.com/:v:/g/personal/correasn18_comp_coep_ac_in/Eai2vgXbFm1MjDmhDnNiH3QBEVFXASAcCudnbHIhXyofxw?e=d1SVgs).